appbaseio/Docs/content/docs/reactivesearch/react/overview/reactivemaps.md

 ![create an appbase.io app](https://i.imgur.com/r6hWKAG.gif)

-**Caption:** For the example that we will build, the app is called **earthquake** and the associated read-only credentials are **e54485dd7244:385c84ea-41df-4e40-a22d-339a2224ecd7**.
+**Caption:** For the example that we will build, the app is called **earthquakes** and the associated read-only credentials are **a03a1cb71321:75b6603d-9456-4a5a-af6b-a487b309eb61**.
 You can browse and clone the dataset into your own app from [here](https://dejavu.appbase.io/?appname=earthquakes&url=https://e54485dd7244:385c84ea-41df-4e40-a22d-339a2224ecd7@appbase-demo-ansible-abxiydt-arc.searchbase.io&mode=edit).

 ![Dataset](https://i.imgur.com/J91nj8r.png)